mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-style-property-types.md

 - `CssAngle`.
 This type corresponds to the CSS `<angle> | <percent>` type.
 This type allow specifying values as strings or as numbers.
 Integer numbers will be considered as specifying the `deg` units; floating numbers - the `turn` units.
 An example of a property that uses this type is `font-style`. `CssAngle` can also be used as a parameter to several transform, filter and image functions.
 - `CssTime`.
 This type corresponds to the CSS `<time>` type.
 This type allow specifying values as strings or as numbers.
 Integer numbers will be considered as specifying the `ms` units; floating numbers - the `s` units.
 An example of a property that uses this type is `transition-duration`.
 - `CssResolution`.
 This type corresponds to the CSS `<resolution>` type.
 This type allow specifying values as strings or as numbers.
 Integer numbers will be considered as specifying the `dpi` units; floating numbers - the `x` units.
 An example of a property that uses this type is `resolution` property of a media query.
-- `CssFraction`.
-This type corresponds to the CSS `<fraction>` type.
+- `CssFrequency`.
+This type corresponds to the CSS `<frequency>` type.
 This type allow specifying values as strings or as numbers.
-Both integer and floating numbers numbers will be considered as specifying the `fr` units.
-An example of a property that uses this type is `resolution` property of a media query.
+Integer numbers will be considered as specifying the `Hz` units; floating numbers - the `kHz` units.

 For each of the above numeric types, Mimcss also provides an object that implements "mathematical" functions `min()`, `max()`, `clamp()` and `calc()`.
 These objects are: